Cherise-m/CS-2852/README.md

 # CS-2852
- Covers graphical user interfaces and event-driven programming as well as the organization of data and the algorithms.
+ This course covers graphical user interfaces and event-driven programming as well as the organization of data and the algorithms that act upon them.
+Various sorting algorithms and data structures are covered.
+The topics of arrays, linked lists, stacks, queues, trees, sets, and hash tables are introduced.
+Fundamentals of algorithm performance are also introduced, with an emphasis placed on time complexity analysis.
+Laboratory activities include implementation of data structures as well as development of GUI applications that apply data structures from standard libraries.